coders-school/cpp-fundamentals/module3/03_pointers.en.md

 Constant pointer to constant (`int const = const int`).
 <!-- .element: class="fragment fade-in" -->

 This is a common question from job interviews.
-So that the indicator is constant, `const` must be after the asterisk.
+For pointer to be constant, `const` must be after the asterisk.
 <!-- .element: class="fragment fade-in" -->

 ___